 Your imagination informs the structure of your story and vice versa.
 This back and forth between the two produces magical results, enabling you to come up with story ideas that you never would have thought possible.

 Once you learn to trust the dance between structure and imagination, you will be surprised by what emerges.
-As these two writers discovered while writing their stories with us.
+It becomes one of the great pleasures of writing fiction.

 "What at first sounded like a total contradiction actually made complete sense by the end; it made everything fall into place.”
 Rachael, on completing her first draft with us.

 “The joy of not knowing what will appear next in the story and seeing new characters reveal themselves makes facing that blank page worth it.”
 Satyam